Do you sell only wool yarns?

 at Riteway Scouring in Waldoboro, Maine, the end product and fiber content determines

-wools are spun on the woolen system using a historic mule spinner in Harmony, Maine.
+wools are spun on the woolen system using a historic New England Mill in MA.

 Longwools and Mohair are best spun using the worsted system.
 For these yarns I have